MC-GEN:Multi-level Clustering for Private Synthetic Data Generation: Conclusion

 \section{Conclusion}

-In this paper, we proposed a novel synthetic date releasing method, MC-GEN, which targets on generating a private synthetic dataset for classification tasks.
-We also demonstrate that our method involves less noise on the synthetic data by introducing feature level clustering.
-In experiment evaluation, we investigated the effect of the parameters in MC-GEN. We also compared MC-GEN with other existing private synthetic data release methods.
+We proposed a novel and effective synthetic data generation method, MC-GEN, which targets on generating a private synthetic dataset for data sharing.
+We demonstrate MC-GEN improves the utility of synthetic datasets by using multi-level clustering.
+In the experimental evaluation, we show the effectiveness of synthetic datasets generated by MC-GEN and investigate the parameter effect of MC-GEN. With the best parameter settings, synthetic datasets generated by MC-GEN can achieve similar performance as original datasets.
+Moreover, we compared MC-GEN with three existing methods.
 The experimental results show that MC-GEN outperforms the other existing methods in terms of utility.
+In the future, we will apply and enhance the proposed method on different data types and different machine learning tasks.
+Meanwhile, as the complexity of data increases, a more powerful and precise model is worth exploring.